Huy-1906/Huy-1906/README.md

 ---

-## About Me
+## About

-I am a **Software Developer and Academic Researcher** based in Ho Chi Minh City, Vietnam, operating within a university lab environment.
-My work sits at the intersection of **computational mechanics**, **deep learning**, and **systems engineering** — combining rigorous mathematical modelling with production-grade software architecture.
+Software developer and researcher based in Ho Chi Minh City, Vietnam.
+Work sits at the intersection of **computational mechanics**, **deep learning**, and **systems engineering** — combining rigorous mathematical modelling with clean software architecture.

-My current research focuses on predicting the **homogenized mechanical properties of 3D-printed composite structures** using a hybrid **CNN + FEM pipeline**, targeting journal-quality validation across three tiers: CNN vs. FEM, uniform vs. property-mapped FEA, and simulation vs. physical experiment.

-> I treat engineering problems and personal development through the same lens: quantitative ROI, risk-aware decision-making, and mathematical verification over generalized heuristics.
+I focus on building reliable scientific software: numerical solvers, data pipelines, and machine learning models applied to engineering problems.

 **Education**